xtrx-sdr/images/README.md

  - [ECS-9110](http://www.vecow.com/dispPageBox/vecow/VecowCT.aspx?ddsPageID=PRODUCTDTL_EN&dbid=4357925395) by Vecow most likely would work
  - [EC500-KH](https://www.dfi.com/Product/Index/1412) and [EC70B-SU](https://www.dfi.com/Product/Index/125) by DFI most likely would work
  - some older versions of Intel NUC which have miniPCIe may work
- - most likely Dell Latitide D420 would work; it has full-sized miniPCIe (used for WiFi by default) and no PCI whitelist in BIOS
+ - most likely Dell Latitude D420 would work; it has full-sized miniPCIe (used for WiFi by default) and no PCI whitelist in BIOS
- - some outdated EeePCs like 901 and 701 by asus may work (assuming based on the same premises as for Dell Latitude D420)
+ - some outdated EeePCs like 901 and 701 by ASUS may work (assuming based on the same premises as for Dell Latitude D420)
  - any device with full-featured PCIe x2 socket or USB3+ port if you use XTRX with PCIe x2 Front End or USB 3 Adapter respectively (see [CrowdSupply page](https://www.crowdsupply.com/fairwaves/xtrx) for details and order)
 You can also check other SBCs by mentioned vendors.

-## XTRX installed into miniPCIe slot prevents the system from booting (don't get even to BIOS)
+## XTRX installed into a miniPCIe slot prevents the system from booting (don't even get to BIOS)
-This problem can happen if your motherboard provides SMB signals to miniPCIe connector.
+This problem can happen if your motherboard provides SMB signals to the miniPCIe connector.
 Most systems don't.
-The XTRX rev.4 use reserved pins that are held in hi-Z. However, during the startup, DC/DC chip isn't initialized and XTRX actually pulling down the SMB DATA line that mostly connected to critical to boot chips.
-We're working on firmware fix but currently, hardware modification (cutting the fuse on the bottom side of xtrx near the edge) is the only solution.
+The XTRX rev.4 use reserved pins that are held in hi-Z state.
+However, during the startup, DC/DC chip isn't initialized, and XTRX is pulling down the SMB DATA line, which is often connected to chips critical for the system booting.
+We're working on a firmware fix, but currently, hardware modification (cutting the fuse on the bottom side of XTRX near the edge as pictured below) is the only solution.
-Cut the fuse with a sharp knife.
-Make sure not to use much pressure since you can accidentally cut other traces.
+Cut the fuse pictured below with a sharp knife.
+Make sure you do not use much pressure, or you can accidentally cut other traces.

 ![smb_fuse](https://xtrx-sdr.github.io/images/smb_data_fix.jpg)